Emurasoft/emurasoft.github.io/en/dlg/split_to_files/split_files.md

 # Destination files page

 This page allows you to specify destination folder and file names after splitting the document into multiple files.

 ## Folder text box

 Specifies the path to the destination folder.

-## File Name text box
+## File name text box

 Specifies the file name to save.